itsagoodbrain/slate-deployment/README.md

-kubectl create -f perfsonar-toolkit.yaml --namespace=kube-public
+# Run this in a cluster to deploy a perfsonar instance from perfsonar's image - https://github.com/perfsonar/perfsonar-tools-docker
-kubectl delete -f perfsonar-toolkit.yaml --namespace=kube-public
+kubectl create -f perfsonar.yaml